bathom14/GravebloomReference/content/002 Races/Elf/index.md

 **Hidden Step.** As a bonus action, you can magically turn invisible until the start of your next turn or until you attack, make a damage roll, or force someone to make a saving throw.
 You can use this ability a number of times equal to your proficiency bonus, and regain all expended uses when you finish a long rest.

-**Trance** Elves do not sleep.
+**Trance.** Elves do not sleep.
 Instead they meditate deeply, remaining semi-conscious, for 4 hours a day.
 The Common word for this meditation is "trance."
 While meditating, you dream after a fashion; such dreams are actually mental exercises that have become reflexive after years of practice.
 After resting in this way, you gain the same benefit a human would from 8 hours of sleep.

-**Wood Elf Weapon Training** You have proficiency with the longsword, shortsword, shortbow, and longbow.
+**Wood Elf Weapon Training** You have proficiency with the longsword, shortsword, shortbow, recurve bow, and longbow.

 ### High Elf